 What are the most powerful colors?

-The power of color lies not so much in specific hues, but in how colors are used to evoke particular responses.
-That said, red and blue are most often associated with power, though because color psychology is not well-studied from a scientific viewpoint, those associations are debatable.
+The power of color lies less in specific hues, and more in how colors are used to evoke particular responses.
+Red and blue are most often associated with power.
+However, because color psychology research is limited, associations like those are debatable.

 What is the psychology of color?